morganthomas/winning-arguments/winning-arguments.md

 * To learn about the topic.
 * To learn about the participants in the debate.
+* To be included in the social group having the debate.
 * To be entertained.

 Often, in a debate between two sides, we say that one side has won a debate when it has become clear that their position is more persuasive and most followers of the debate are persuaded of that side.
 Similarly, in a multipolar debate, with more than two sides, we could say that one side has won the debate when it has become the dominant view, the view that most hold and which many more hold than the next popular view.